SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

 R.submit  # The job submission file (will discuss later in the lesson HTCondor scripts)
 ~~~

-Lets focus on "mcpi.R" and the "R-wrapper" scripts.
-The details of "R.submit" script
+Lets focus on `mcpi.R` and the `R-wrapper` scripts.
+The details of `R.submit` script
 will be discussed later when we learn HTCondor scripts.

-The file "mcpi.R" is a R script that calculates the value of *pi* using the Monte Carlo
+The file `mcpi.R` is a R script that calculates the value of *pi* using the Monte Carlo
 method.
-The R-wrapper.sh essentially loads the R module and runs the "mcpi.R"
+The `R-wrapper.sh` essentially loads the R module and runs the `mcpi.R`
 script.

 ~~~